 Historical Roots of Weight Measurement

 Ancient civilizations developed various methods for measuring weight, often based on natural objects or agricultural products.
-For example, grains and seeds were commonly used as units of weight.
-Over time, these evolved into more standardized units, such as the Roman libra, which is the origin of the term "pound."
+As an example, grains and seeds were commonly used as units of weight.
+Over time, these evolved into more standardized units, such as the Roman libra, which is the origin of the term "pound.

 In the Middle Ages, different regions developed their own systems of measurement, leading to a lack of uniformity.
 It wasn't until the advent of the metric system in the late 18th century that a truly universal system of measurement began to take hold.
 The metric system, based on units of ten, was designed to be simple and consistent, facilitating trade and scientific collaboration.